MusicDataset/md_homepage/content/musics/s/SonatainEflatMajorHob.XVI:49I.Allegro(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in E flat Major Hob.
+title: Sonata in E flat Major Hob.
 XVI 49 I. Allegro (1)
 description: This is the description for Sonata in E flat Major Hob.
 XVI 49 I. Allegro by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]